software-mansion/setup-ci/readme.md

 npx setup-ci
 ```

+then select the setup that suits best your project - React Native CI CLI generates workflows and tries to auto-magically add missing dependencies and configs.

-If your project has a monorepo structure, run the script from the root directory of the app for which you want to set up workflows.
+If your project has monorepo structure, run the script from the root directory of the app for which you want to setup workflows.

 ## 💡 Demo